foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 The bombs
 The bombs are falling
-Burn the cathedral
+Burn your cathedral
 Tear down your shelter

-Burn the cathedral
+Burn your cathedral
 Tear down your shelter
+Burn your cathedral
+Tear down your shelter
-Burn the cathedral
+Burn your cathedral
 Tear down your shelter

 # Unfamiliar Ceilings